rotundasoftware/backbone-courier/README.md

 > If `messageName` ends in `!`, the message is considered a "round trip message".
 Round trip messages are special in that they return values.
 That is, the `spawn()` method will return the value returned by the first (and only) method that handles the message.
 Using round trip messages, views can obtain dynamic information about their environment that, because it is dynamic, can not be passed in through configuration options.
 Round trip messages have two other special characteristics:
 >
 > * Round trip messages *must* be handled.
 If they are not handled by any ancestor view, an error will be thrown.
-> * Once a round trip message has been handled, it will not continue to be passed up the view hierarchy.
+> * Round trip messages will continue to be passed up the hierarchy until they are handled (no entry in the `passMessages` hash is required).

 ### <a name="onMessages"></a>View.onMessages